xapple/crest4/README.md

 ### Database location

 To download the databases that are used in the classification algorithm, `crest4` needs somewhere to write to on the filesystem.
 This will default to your home directory at: `~/.crest4/`.
-If you wish to change this, simply set the environment variable `$CREST4_DIR` to another directory path prior to execution.
+If you wish to change this, simply set the environment variable `$CREST4_DIR` to another writable directory path prior to execution.

 ## Usage